anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.2.3"></a>
 ###  4.2.3 Storage Extensions

 Persistent storage is associated with VNFs via Storage Extensions.
-The size of an extension can be specified explicitly in increments of 100GB, ranging from a minimum of 100GB to a maximum of **(TBD)**.
+The size of an extension can be specified explicitly in increments of 100GB, ranging from a minimum of 100GB to a maximum of 16TB.
 Extensions are configured with the required performance category, as per Table 4-19.
 Multiple persistent Storage Extensions can be attached to virtual compute instances.

 Note, CNTT documentation uses GB and GiB to refer to a Gibibyte (2<sup>30</sup> bytes), except where explicitly stated otherwise.